 - The end of the spring is the perfect time to jet wash driveways, patios, barbeques, and garden furniture and get ready for a long lazy summer in the garden!

 - The end of the summer is an excellent time to get rid of any tree sap and dust.
 The sun should be shining so the drying will take less time.

 Check with your installer on this one, but it is usually recommended once a year.
 If it’s not particularly dirty you could get away with once every 2-3 years depending on where you live.

 It depends on how dirty your house is.
 It took me a full day to power wash my drive last week, but it was full of winter moss and had years of dirt ground into it.
-Jetwashing is a time-consuming job so make sure you set some time aside, especially for the clearing up afterwards!
+Jetwashing is a time-consuming job so make sure you set some time aside, especially for the clearing up afterward!

 Again, the answer to this depends on the age of your house.
 Cladding could be damaged, and the mortar may get chipped away if it is particularly soft, so unless your home is in excellent condition i wouldn’t go overboard with the pressure washing!